SagarBajpai/hooks-combined-reducers/README.md

 Create a global dispatch function and state object by initializing multiple `useReducer` hooks in `hookCombinedReducers`:

-Inside some file name as `Context.js`:
+Inside some file named as `Context.js`:
 ```
 import React, { useReducer } from "react";
 import hooksCombinedReducers from 'hooks-combined-reducers';